'Slow And Steady' Storm Could Drop Up To 6 Inches Of Snow In Boston Area

 From midnight through midday Friday, expect generally light to moderate periods of snow.
 I would estimate about 80%-90% of our total storm accumulation will be on the ground by noon on Friday.
 Figure about 2-4” (on average) in those 12 hours from midnight to midday on Friday, less than .5” per hour. . . slow and steady.

 Off and on snow showers will continue from Friday afternoon through Saturday morning, but very little additional accumulation is expected in that timeframe.
-Figure at most a coating to an inch or two in the last 24 hours of the storm.RELATED: Former Treasurer Charged With Stealing $280K From Milford Youth Football
+Figure at most a coating to an inch or two in the last 24 hours of the storm.RELATED: It Happens Here: Gore Place Is Waltham's Hidden Gem

 HOW MUCH:

-4-6” of snow inside of 495 including the entire MA Coastline, Boston, Worcester and down through Cape Cod.
+3-6” of snow inside of 495 including the entire MA coastline, Boston, Worcester and down through Cape Cod.

 Heavier and wetter the closer you are to the coast.